Set up Microsoft Defender for Endpoint deployment

 - Network configuration

-For the purpose of guiding you through a typical deployment, this scenario will only cover the use of Microsoft Endpoint Configuration Manager.
-Defender for Endpoint supports the use of other onboarding tools but won't cover those scenarios in the deployment guide.
-For more information, see Onboard devices to Microsoft Defender for Endpoint.
+For the purpose of guiding you through a typical deployment, this scenario will only cover the use of Microsoft Configuration Manager.
+Defender for Endpoint supports the use of other onboarding tools but we won't cover those scenarios in the deployment guide.
+For more information, see Identify Defender for Endpoint architecture and deployment method.

 Check license state

-Checking for the license state and whether it got properly provisioned, can be done through the admin center or through the Microsoft Azure portal.
+Checking for the license state and whether it was properly provisioned can be done through the admin center or through the Microsoft Azure portal.

 To view your licenses, go to the Microsoft Azure portal and navigate to the Microsoft Azure portal license section.